 - Review the Space left in OneDrive after selection and make sure you’re happy with how you’re using your space.
 Click Start protection and OneDrive will begin syncing those folders.

 Once OneDrive uploads the contents of these folders, you can access them from anywhere you sign into OneDrive.
 This includes the apps on your phone, the web portal, and other PCs.
 In fact, enabling this one two computers will sync the contents of each folder.
+If you run into syncing problems with OneDrive and Windows 10, check out these easy fixes.

 Essentially, this lets you sync files to OneDrive even if they’re not in the right folder.
 It’s convenient, but we still recommend a proper backup solution to really protect your files.
 Cloud storage sync like this isn’t a perfect backup solution because it will sync mistakes too.
 Have a look at Macrium Reflect, an easy backup tool for anyone.